slim40-jpg/AI_Safety_Driver/README.md

-# أمانتي (Amenti) - Intelligent Driver Safety System
+# أمانتي (Amanti) - Intelligent Driver Safety System

 ## Overview
-Amenti is an integrated hardware-software solution that brings advanced driver safety features to all vehicles through retrofittable technology.
+Amanti is an integrated hardware-software solution that brings advanced driver safety features to all vehicles through retrofittable technology.
 The system combines AI-powered object detection, driver health monitoring, and V2X communication to create a comprehensive safety ecosystem.

 ## System Architecture